laravel/docs/eloquent.md

 <a name="change-connection-model"></a>
 #### Change Model Connection

-Laravel default connection is MySQL if you want to change connection you can use `on` method in model:
+Laravel default connection is MySQL, if you want to change connection you can use `on` method in model:

 ```php
 $flights = Flight::on('pgsql') // Postgresql